 Q. Does it come with strings already fitted?

-A. Yes, as far as I know, no seller sells a guitar without a set of strings in place.
+A. Yes, no seller sells a guitar without a set of strings in place.

 Q. How many frets does this guitar have?